collective/collective.cover/README.rst

 To enable this package in a buildout-based installation:

-Edit your buildout.cfg and add add the following to it:
+Edit your buildout.cfg and add the following to it:

 .. code-block:: ini